sujalbhavsar16/sujalbhavsar16.github.io/index.md

 Principal Machine Learning & Optimization Engineer at Energy Vault Lead Engineer on DOE funded project for Impact Innovation

-🎓 Ph.D. in AI-ML for Uncertain renewable driven power system 🏆 M5 Forecasting Competition – *Top 1% worldwide*
+🎓 Ph.D. in AI-ML for renewable driven power system
+🏆 M5 Forecasting Competition – *Top 1% worldwide*
 🔬 DOE-funded Researcher on multiple energy and power system related projects
-💸 Awardee of DOE grand for Small Business Initiative
+💸 Awardee of $200000 DOE grand for Small Business Initiative
-📈 Pioneering AI-ML augmented Battery Bidding & Forecasting Frameworks
+🏆 recipient of extraordinary work visa by the U.S. government.
 📍 Based in Denver metro area, USA

 ---